 LG OLED WX Wallpaper

 LG’s Wallpaper TV uses a super-thin panel mounted on a set of magnets.
-The 77in version continues over into this year, but the 65in version returns.
-This model is just under 4mm thick, so that means no gap and no shadow when attached to the wall.
+The 77-inch version continues for 2020 and the 65-inch variant returns.
+This model is just under 4mm thick, which means no gap or shadow when fixed to the wall.

-The connections and sound system are housed in a separate unit, with video fed to the screen via a “ribbon” that connects the two.
-The design of the W9 doesn’t appear to have changed much since the last iteration.
-However, it does boast all the new features mentioned above.
+The connections and sound system are housed in a separate unit beneath the TV, with video fed to the screen via a “ribbon” that connects the two.

 LG OLED GX